Challenge / Goal

 1. We implemented a computer vision module that analyses video streams from the cams installed at intersections, recognises and tracks all vehicles in the visibility region (80-100 meters), and extracts information about their positions and speed in real time.

-2. We implemented an infrastructure for training reinforcement learning agents, using a traffic simulator calibrated with real world data obrained from the computer vision module.
-The infrastructure is general enough to be able to incorporate all available (now or in the future) sources of traffic data and to train an optimal agent recommending phases for traffic lights controller.
+2. We implemented an infrastructure for training reinforcement learning agents, using a traffic simulator calibrated with real world data obtained from the computer vision module.
+The infrastructure is generally enough to be able to incorporate all available (now or in the future) sources of traffic data and to train an optimal agent recommending phases for traffic lights controllers.
 This agent is a core of our recommendation module.

 3. We integrated our computer vision and recommendation modules in the central traffic management system of the transport department of Moscow and provide recommendations for phase switchings in real time.